 While there's still some debate on the best interventions and approach, Rountree has been using and recommending methylfolate in his clinical practice for the past 20 years.
 Ferira concurs, adding, "This precision approach of delivering bioactive methyl donors and other key methylation cofactors is shared by most practitioners in the integrative medicine and nutrition sectors."*

 We hope more methylation health discussions will go mainstream, because, "the methylation cycle and DNA methylation are probably some of the most underdiscussed, yet wide-reaching and essential, physiological processes in the body.
 I'm ready for their prime time because so many people would benefit from methylation optimization," says Ferira.
 She goes onto say that, “The right combo of bioactive B vitamins and bioactives are a gene-focused and biohacking nutrition approach to maximize your methylation potential."*

-Finally, try to prioritize high-quality sleep and stress management practices, says Shanks, as both stress and inadequate sleep have been shown to negatively affect DNA methylation.
-Boosting your daily physical activity levels can help with both, as well as promote detoxification and possibly even lower homocysteine levels.
+Finally, try to prioritize high-quality sleep and stress management practices, says Shanks, as both stress and inadequate sleep9 have been shown to negatively affect DNA methylation.
+Boosting your daily physical activity levels can help with both, as well as promote detoxification and possibly even lower homocysteine levels10.